siggame/Cerveau/README.md

   * Optional support for client side logic
     (though this is generally frowned upon).
 * Web interface to check on gamelogs and server status.
-* Leverages TypeScript for type safety.
+* Leverages TypeScript for type safety and eases developer on-boarding.
 * Latest ES features by keeping up to date with Node.js releases.
 * Truly multi-threaded.
 As opposed to using Node's internal thread pool, each game session is spun off to a separate process to run until the game is